sara-nl/clouddocs/surfcursus-part-A-2015-Oct-15.markdown

 * Refresh the VM status by clicking on the two arrows chasing each other next to "+" button.

 > **NOTE:**
 >Your VM will appear in the list of virtual machines.
 At first, it will have the state PENDING.
 The cloud system is looking for a place where your virtual machine can actually run.
 This depends on the amount of cores, or memory, or disk that you asked in the template.
+Refresh with the sign next to the *green plus button*.
 When the required capacity becomes available, your VM will appear in Status: **RUNNING**.
-Refresh with the sign next to the *green plus button* until the VM is running.

 #### What happened?